 When it comes to shape, remember that opposites attract.
 The shape of the frame should contrast with the shape of your face.
 For example, if you have rounder features, more angular glasses will suit you best.

-In general, your frames should be in proportion with the rest of your face.
-This is different for sunglasses, which tend to be larger for greater coverage and protection.
+In general, your frame should be in proportion with the rest of your face.
+However, this is different for sunglasses, which tend to be larger for greater coverage and protection.

-Most wearers choose a color that complements their skin tone, eyes and hair.
-Glasses that contrast with your personal coloring will make a bigger statement, so you should consider how much you want your glasses to stand out.
+Most wearers choose a colour that complements their skin tone, eyes and hair.
+Glasses that contrast with your personal colouring will make a bigger statement, so you should consider how much you want your glasses to stand out.

 Learn more about face shapes

 Diamond-shaped faces have a pointy chin, wide cheekbones and a broad forehead.
-This face shape looks great with quirky, retro frames and frames that balance the jawline.
+This face shape looks great with quirky, retro frames, and ones that balance the jawline.

-- Colored frames and arms with strong details will soften the lower portion of your face
+- Coloured frames and arms with strong details will soften the lower portion of the face

 - Cat-eye frames in classic tortoise or black will suit a feminine diamond-shaped face